CodXCrypt/Whatsapp-API2/README.md

 Chintu was an organiser of an event and wanted to broadcast a message to the registrerd participants.
 But to broadcast teh message , he had to same all th emobile numbers and then boradcast the message.
 There were other options of using API's ( which cost hell high!).
 Chintu felt need of a free API/ website that can help him out.
 He just simply send tha message and all phone numbers ( in Comma separated format ) and rest job was done by the solution,

 ### TO-DO's
-- go through the whatsapp busssiness API documentation.
+- go through the whatsapp buisness API documentation.
 - building roadmap of entire project
 - Brainstorming